 But most importantly, the “exclusive” discounts don’t really exist.
 Any halfway competent bargain-hunter can find travel deals that are just as good or better online, no membership required.

 Stories like Evans have been a staple of my consumer advocacy practice from the beginning.
 Here’s a virtually identical case from 2010 with a slightly different outcome.
-And here’s a similar club in Massachusetts in which the state Attorney General took action.

 What did Evans’ research reveal?
 Other complaints that suggested to her that the offer was bogus.
 Several other reviews seemed to concur with that assessment.